 - CO1.
-Implement the control structures and arrays in C. - CO2.
-Design and develop the programs using Structures, Unions and Pointers in C. - CO3.
-Apply the function concepts to the given problem. - CO4.
-Implement the Object-oriented concepts using C++. - CO5.
-Analyze the working of I/O operations with C++ files and exception handling.
+Implement the control structures and arrays in C - CO2.
+Design and develop the programs using Structures, Unions and Pointers in C - CO3.
+Apply the object oriented concepts to the given problem. - CO4.
+Analyze the working of I/O operations with C++ files and exception handling